 - Receive a free water check-up for your home or business. - Reduce landscape watering as much as possible.
-Gold is the New Green! - Rebates are available on pre-approved water-wise plants, irrigation equipment, graywater systems, mulch and more.
-Pre-inspection is required. - Check for and repair leaks inside and out.
+Gold is the New Green! - Landscape rebate available for water-wise plants, irrigation equipment, graywater systems, mulch and more.
+Pre-inspection is required before work is done. - Rebate available for high efficiency washing machines.

-For more information, go to SantaBarbaraCA.gov/WaterWise or call 805-564-5460.
+For more information, visit SantaBarbaraCA.gov/WaterWise or call 805-564-5460.